Crested Butte Elopement Photographer

 Pick a location:

 Honestly, Crested Butte is a pretty small area comparatively to other mountain towns, and doesn’t have a ton of easy hiking trails, so locations are pretty limited, but what is available is stunning.
-There’s a few roads you can take to get out of town into the wilderness that have stunning views whether you’re looking for an alpine lake, mountain views, wildflower meadows, or golden aspen trees.
+There’s a few roads you can take to get out of town into the wilderness that have stunning views, so whether you’re looking for an alpine lake, mountain views, wildflower meadows, or golden aspen trees, you’ll find something in the wilderness here.

 Pick up your license:

-Colorado is a very easy state to get married in.
+Colorado is a very easy state to get married in, and Crested Butte is no different.
 Just make an appointment at the county clerk’s office, pick up your license, sign it, and then you’re done!
 You don’t need an officiant or witnesses, just both of your signatures- but you can have your dog sign with their paw print if you’d like!

 Do something fun: